 Fundrise is my favorite real estate marketplace for non-accredited investors.
-With mortgage rates plummeting to all-time lows due to coronavirus fears, money is rotating out of stocks and into the defensiveness and stability of real estate.
-Fundrise has shown strong and steady performance since 2014.
+With mortgage rates plummeting to all-time lows due to coronavirus fears, real estate is an attractive asset class.
+Let’s look at Fundrise real estate investment performance since 2014.

 Owning real estate through Fundrise is attractive, not only because they have private eREITs and steady returns, but also because you don’t have to leverage up and spend a fortune to buy property.
 Instead, you can invest just $500 into one of their eREITs to get diversified real estate exposure.

-Here’s a review of Fundrise’s real estate platform investment performance from 2013 – 2019.
+Here’s a review of Fundrise’s real estate investment performance from 2013 – 2019.

 Since 2014, Fundrise has averaged a 10.57% annual return versus 11.43% for the Vanguard Total Stock Market ETF and 10.72% for the Vanguard Real Estate ETF.